 Look at a digital patient form

 Most facilities will email you intake and first-visit paperwork before your appointment if you request it, says Shane.
-Check to see what options are given for gender identity marker and whether there’s a place to list your preferred name and your legal name.
+Check to see if options are available for gender identity markers and whether there’s a place to list your preferred and legal names.

 For instance, according to Bhuyan, One Medical uses an electronic health system that allows patients to self-identify their gender and preferred name.
 “They enter the info, and then it’s presented in a way that’s very visible to our staff,” she says.